rshom/old_site/pages/about.md

 permalink: /
 ---

-Graduate Student in Ocean Engineering at University of Rhode Island with a wide ranging interest in fields related to underwater robotics, sensors, and imaging.
+Graduate Student in [Ocean Engineering at University of Rhode Island](https://web.uri.edu/oce/) with a wide ranging interest in fields related to underwater robotics, sensors, and imaging.

 ## Research

 - Soft robotics applications for marine environments
+- Low power underwater imaging and computer vision

 ## Bio